chetanhere/engineering-2.0/automation-testing-getting-started/README.md

 Current curriculum you are seeing is one sample curriculum for Automation Testing.
 This curriculum is helpful for the students who want to aim for product based companies and want to get entry as a Software Development Engineer (SDE).
 Please keep revisiting the link, we shall also update the change log for any changes/modifications in the curriculum content.

 **Prerequisites**:
-- Willingness to learn and to go extra mile (this course need dedicated 4 hours a day for 6-9 months).
+- Willingness to learn and to go extra mile (this course need dedicated 4 hours a day for 3-4 weeks).
 - Practical programming is required.
 Should have one basic configuration laptop/PC or should have access on Laboratory/Library computers.
 - Basic level knowledge of Programming Concepts and programming experiennce of atleast one programming language.
 - Good understanding of Java and OOPS concepts